Building confidence for you and your horse. It's a two-way street.

 To work on yourself, it’s important to be mindful of how you feel and be totally “in the moment”.
 Don’t think about what you’re going to do next, or later, or next week, etc. In fact, thinking too much in general raises our energy which can cause anxiety and it certainly causes anxiety in our horses.

-Mutual respect is a key element in helping your horse trust that he/she will be safe with you.
+Mutual understanding and honoring each other is a key element in helping your horse trust that he/she will be safe with you.
 It’s important to be respectful of your horse’s fears and concerns.
 In the beginning, you should constantly honor their fear thresholds and boundaries.
 Only then can your horse feel that you “get” him or her.
 What does this mean?
 In your mind let them know you understand.
 Use approach and retreat a lot.
 Don’t keep pushing when your horse is telling you “they’re NOT ok”.
 As mentioned above in helping your horse’s confidence: introduce new things slowly and when your horse offers you the littlest try, give her/him a big release and tons of dwell time.
 Again don’t push beyond your horse’s comfort level.
-As you move on in your partnership and your horse trusts you, occasionally you can ask your horse to move forward through concerns with the mindset: “I understand you’re concerned, but I know we’re ok”.
+As you move on in your partnership and your horse trusts you, occasionally you can ask your horse to move forward through concerns with the mindset: “I understand you’re concerned, I'm going to help you through this and we're ok”.

 I know the above paragraph sounds crazy.
 You’ve probably always heard that you need to be a leader.
 Yes, that’s totally true…BUT it’s important to be a benevolent leader.
 I like to say that being a leader does not mean being a dictator like Hitler or Mussolini; it means being a compassionate and sympathetic leader … essentially like being a really good parent.
-There are still rules, but the rules and requests are handled fairly and compassionately.
+"Mean what you say and say what you mean" – and let your actions, energy, and thoughts match!
+There are still rules, but the rules and requests are handled fairly and compassionately ... with no mixed messages.

 All three of these processes are difficult to accomplish on your own when you’re struggling with fear.
 Without experience and help you might find yourself feeling even more fearful; you might get injured; or you could be unsuccessful due to lack of solid skills.
-In my opinion, if you don’t have some solid natural horsemanship experience yourself, the most prudent thing to do would be to get help from a trainer…ideally a natural horsemanship trainer.
-Try to find someone who has personal experience managing fear in the equine world and understands how to build the horse/human relationship.
+In my opinion, if you're really scared and thinking about falling and getting hurt, it's best to get help and not go it alone.

 If you’d like to contact me for help, you can reach me HERE